shikhar1337/Resto-Billing-System/README.md

 [#] Steps to run the project

 [1] Backend
-- make sure to create all the tables are created as defined in      tables.sql
+- make sure to create all the tables as defined in      tables.sql
 - open a command prompt & execute line
        "py backend.py"
   & keep it open